wfleurant/cjdns/README.md

 ## Admin interface

-When cjdnroute is up and running, the admin interface will be available at `localhost:11234` (this can be changed in the cjdroute.conf configuration file).
+When cjdroute is up and running, the admin interface will be available at `localhost:11234` (this can be changed in the cjdroute.conf configuration file).
 See [admin/README.md](admin/README.md) for more information about the admin interface.